 Use Market Conduct Authority to Confirm Rates Are Implemented as Filed In an effort to further expand our rate review process, DCBS is using CIV funds to contract with a market examination organization to conduct targeted exams to ensure that rates are implemented as filed.
-In Q1, INS Regulatory Insurance Services, Inc., continued to examine six health insurers.
-We expect to begin receiving final reports for some of the insurers in Q2.
+In Q2, INS Regulatory Insurance Services, Inc., finished up examines on six health insurers.
+We expect to receive final reports for all of the exams and conduct exit interviews with each company in the coming months.